digibyte/digibyte/README.md

 DigiByte FAQ
 -------------
+Launch Date: January 10th, 2014
+Blockchain Type: Public, Decentralized, UTXO based, Multi-Algorithm Ticker Symbol: DGB
-Total Supply: 21 Bilion DigiBytes in 21 years
+Genisis Block Hash: "USA Today: 10/Jan/2014, Target: Data stolen from up to 110M customers" Max Total Supply: 21 Bilion DigiBytes in 21 Years (2035) Current Supply: 8,107,031,908 DGB (May 2017)
-Block Timing: 15 Second Blocks, (1.5 Minutes per algo) Mining Algorithims: Five (Sha256, Scrypt, Groestl, Skein & Qubit) Blockchain Type: Public, Decentralized UTXO based Launch Date: January 10th, 2014
+Yearly Supply Inflation: 12% in 2017
+Block Reward Reduction: 1% Monthly
+Current Block Reward 891 DGB
+Mining Algorithims: Five (Sha256, Scrypt, Groestl, Skein & Qubit) Block Timing: 15 Second Blocks, (1.5 Minutes per algo) Algo Block Share: 20% Block Share Per Algo (5) Difficulty Retarget Every 1 Block, 5 Seperate Difficulties, 1 For Each Mining Algo SegWit Support Yes.
+First major altcoin to successfully activate Segwit.
+(April 2017) Hardforks 4.
+DigiShield, MultiAlgo, MultiShield, DigiSpeed Softforks 3.
+SegWit, CSV, NVersionBips

 You can mine DigiByte on one of five seperate mining algorithms.
 Each algo averages out to mine 20% of new blocks.
 This allows for much greater decentraliztion than other blockchains.
 In order for an attacker to hardfork DigiByte the attacker would need to control 93% of the hashrate on 1 algo, and 51% of the other 4 making DigiByte much more secure against PoW attacks than other blockchains.